mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-29-SIEM-Identity-Monitoring-with-Splunk/README.md

 ## Windows Security Log Ingestion

-### Step 13 - Configured the Windows Security Log Input
+### Step 13: Configure the Windows Security Log Input

 The local Windows Security event log was added as a Splunk input.

-Input configuration:

 | Setting | Value |
 |---|---|